Skip to content

 What we can do today for tomorrow

-While the convenience of free shipping and returns makes clicking BUY NOW tempting, it becomes easier to resist impulse buys once we recognize their broader impact and reflect on the question: What is important to me—my whys for wanting a livable planet?
+While the convenience of free shipping and returns makes clicking BUY NOW tempting, it becomes easier to resist impulse buys once we recognize their broader impact and reflect on the question: What is important to me?
+What are my whys for wanting a livable planet?
 Because by shopping mindfully, we can collectively reduce our carbon emissions for a more sustainable future.

 View of used clothes discarded in the Atacama desert, in Alto Hospicio, Iquique, Chile Photograph: Martin Bernetti/AFP/Getty Images